plone/mockup-training/creating_pattern.rst

 ===========================

 Now that you have generated your first package, we will be creating a pattern.
-The generator already creates the biolerplate for a pattern and the needed bits to use it, so we will be just adding code to it.
+The generator already creates the boilerplate for a pattern and the needed bits to use it, so we will be just adding code to it.

 Write the pattern